sigurdeye/QuickLog/README.md

 Right click the tray icon and click `settings` to configure stuff.
 Here you can:
 - Enable/Disable specific modes.
-- Toggle masked input mode for any mode to keep your inputs private (they turn into asterisks as you type).
+- Enable/disable hidden input (turns text into asterisks as you type).
 Great if you're connected to a projector.

 ## Installation & Setup